 He’d better get a chance to answer her soon, though.
 Even the strongest feelings could fade in time.

 Gripping his binoculars, he rolled over onto his stomach.
 He pulled his upper body over the damp, loamy rise he’d used as a head prop while reading Josie’s letter.
 He aimed the binoculars through a small clearing in the trees and brush.
 A wide meadow of grass, ghostly gray-green beneath the dusk sky, sprawled beyond the forest.

 About 200 yards out on the other side of the meadow, a small farm village of five or six houses nestled in the twilight.
 Two German soldiers had finished unloading munitions out of one of their four canvassed trucks into an old, unpainted barn whose south side faced the American squad.
 A more secure underground cache apparently hadn’t been located.
-The soldiers jogged toward each other as they closed the barn’s outsize double doors.
+The soldiers jogged toward each other as they swung shut the barn’s outsize double doors.

 James’s squad, Second Squad, led by Staff Sergeant Bill Combs, had been scouting for worthy bombing targets farther east or south of La Ferrière-Harang.
 When finding one, they were to notify Command, relay coordinates, and hightail it out of the way.

 But on a tip from the Resistance, Command had diverted Comb’s squad to the outskirt of this forest for a different mission.